HomeBlogsHow To Use Image Compressor

 Pro Tip

-Compress AFTER resizing: Always resize your image to its final dimensions before running it through the compressor for the best results.
+Compress after resizing: Always resize your image to its final display dimensions before running it through the compressor for the best size-to-quality ratio.

 Common Mistakes to Avoid

-Common Mistake to AvoidDouble compression: Compressing an already compressed JPEG can lead to significant quality degradation.
+Common Mistake to AvoidDouble compression: Compressing an already-compressed JPEG degrades quality compoundingly.
+Always start from the original file.

 Frequently Asked Questions